iommirocks/iommi/docs/pages.rst

         class MyPage(Page):
             title = html.h1('My page')
             users = Table(auto__model=User)
-            create_user = Form.as_create_page(model=User)
+            create_user = Form.create(auto__model=User)

         return MyPage()

-This creates a page with a h1 tag, a table of users and a form to create a new user.
+This creates a page with an h1 tag, a table of users and a form to create a new user.

 Page